Victoria 3: release date speculation, trailers, and latest news

 Victoria 3 gameplay

-Following its initial reveal, we also have an understanding of Victoria 3’s gameplay focus.
-It won’t be a mere reskin of other Paradox titles, nor a simple graphical enhancement of its predecessor.
-Victoria 3 is bringing some exciting gameplay features.
+The game’s initial reveal gave us an understanding of Victoria 3’s gameplay focus, right off the bat.
+It isn’t a mere reskin of other Paradox titles, nor a simple graphical enhancement of its predecessor.
+Victoria 3 brought some exciting gameplay features to the table.

-At launch, the game will include over 100 playable countries, and span the years 1836 to 1936.
+At launch, the game included over 100 playable countries, and spanned the years 1836 to 1936.
 Each in-game day is split into four ticks of turn-time, with the map divided into states and smaller provinces.

 Central to Victoria 3’s gameplay is the series’ famous Pops system.
-Modelling the demographics of your nation and its changing behaviour, Paradox says Victoria 3’s Pops system is its most detailed yet, simulating the entire world’s population: over one billion people.
+Modelling the demographics of your nation and its changing behaviour, Paradox called Victoria 3’s Pops system its most detailed yet, simulating the entire world’s population in the Victorian era: over one billion people.
 Class, religion, culture, education, and more are recorded across workers and dependents.

 Their composition and strength are determined by the Pops in your country, and their beliefs influence their support or opposition towards your actions.
 You’ll be manipulating the preferences of these interest groups, and playing them off against one another, to obtain the legislation and national action you desire.

-Billed as an economic and political management grand-strategy game, Victoria 3 will have a strong diplomatic focus.
-Game designer Martin Anward told us that war won’t be the focus of the game, and a new ‘diplomatic plays’ mechanic lets you engage in aggressive foreign policy without resorting to battle.
+Billed as an economic and political management grand-strategy game, Victoria 3 has a strong diplomatic focus.
+Game designer Martin Anward told us that war wouldn’t be the focus of the game, and a new ‘diplomatic plays’ mechanic lets you engage in aggressive foreign policy without resorting to battle.

 In a diplomatic play, one nation demands something from another state, such as a colony or province, at the threat of invasion.
 The opposing nations can then persuade other, larger states to join their side at the negotiating table through the promise of a reward.
 If you can leverage the power of these big states to propel the threat of conflict and intimidate your opponent into submission, you’ll get what you demand without ever declaring war.

-Further, we know Paradox is keen that Victoria 3 appeal to new grand strategy players, without sacrificing complexity.
-Crusader Kings 3’s nested tooltips will make a return, as will other UI enhancements designed to ease new players into the game.
-A ‘lens system’ will also allow you to take actions on a macro scale, so you won’t need to fill your screen with off-putting pop-ups.
+Paradox was keen that Victoria 3 appeal to new grand strategy game players, without sacrificing complexity.
+Crusader Kings 3’s nested tooltips make a return, and Vicky 3 packs other new UI enhancements designed to ease new players into the game.
+For example, a ‘lens system’ allows you to take actions on a macro scale, so you won’t need to fill your screen with off-putting pop-ups.